-If Jesus rebuked many of the early churches for straying, leaving their first love, putting up with false doctrine, or for being lukewarm, how could we, American Christians, think He wouldn’t harshly rebuke many of our seeker-sensitive, shallow, lukewarm churches today?
+If Jesus rebuked many of the early churches for straying, leaving their first love, putting up with false doctrine, or for being lukewarm, how could we, American Christians, think He wouldn’t harshly warn and correct many of our churches today?

 Some might claim the Church is thriving here in the United States of Entertainment.
 I would ask them why then doesn’t it translate out into society.
-Who is driving culture today, Christians or atheists and secular progressives?
-The truth is we have generally conformed to the world and have failed to defend and preserve biblical morality and Judeo-Christian values.
+Why is the gospel not being proclaimed and more true disciples being made today?
+Who is influencing and driving culture, Christians or atheists and secular progressives?
+Biblical morality or godlessness?

 We have watered down the Word of God and have lost our saltiness and power to transform society for good.
 Some larger churches have a reputation for being alive, but their discipleship and doctrine is rather ineffective.
 I attended a megachurch for several years and kept running into unregenerate and unconverted people, many of whom thought they were saved.